governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-layers.md

 ## Best current interpretation

-The strongest reading of this page now is:
+The strongest reading of this page is:

-> The layers diagram describes how organisational meaning moves from conceptual ontology through logical structure into physical implementation, while also showing a parallel gradient from knowledge and semantics toward information and data, and from collection toward analysis, synthesis, and decision-making.
+> it explains how organisational knowledge can be progressively strengthened from conceptual meaning through structured representation into physical and runtime realization, while still remaining traceable back to ontology.

-In other words:
+So this is not just a layering diagram.

-> it is not only a model-layer diagram; it is a gradual-structuring diagram for organisational knowledge.
+It is a way to explain how the knowledge domain can support abstraction, zooming, implementation, and governance without losing semantic coherence.

 ## Recommended evolution of the layer model